-- (35) [6] A complete and correct proof is written that includes both concluding statements. - [5] A proof is written that demonstrates a thorough understanding of the method of proof and contains no conceptual errors, but one statement and/or reason is missing or incorrect. - [4] A proof is written that demonstrates a thorough understanding of the method of proof and contains no conceptual errors, but two statements and/or reasons are missing or incorrect.

-- [4] $\triangle ACD$ is an isosceles triangle or $\triangle AEB$ is a right triangle is proven, but no further correct work is shown. - [3] A proof is written that demonstrates a thorough understanding of the method of proof, but three statements and/or reasons are incorrect.
+- (35) [6] A complete and correct proof that includes a concluding statement is written. - [5] A proof is written that demonstrates a thorough understanding of the method of proof and contains no conceptual errors, but one statement and/or reason is missing or incorrect. - [4] A proof is written that demonstrates a good understanding of the method of proof and contains no conceptual errors, but two statements and/or reasons are missing or incorrect. - [3] A proof is written that demonstrates a good understanding of the method of proof and contains no conceptual errors, but three statements and/or reasons are missing or incorrect.

-- [3] A proof is written that demonstrates a thorough understanding of the method of proof, but one conceptual error is made. - [2] A proof is written that demonstrates a thorough understanding of the method of proof, but one conceptual error is made, and one statement and/or reason is missing or incorrect.
+- [3] A proof is written that demonstrates a good understanding of the method of proof, but one conceptual error is made. - [2] A proof is written that demonstrates a method of proof, but one conceptual error is made, and one statement and/or reason is missing or incorrect.

-[2] Some correct relevant statements about the proof are made, but four statements and/or reasons are missing or incorrect.

-- [2] Appropriate work is shown to prove ABCD is a rhombus, but no further correct work is shown. - [1] Only one or two correct relevant statements and reasons are written. - [0] The "given" and/or the "prove" statements are written, but no further correct relevant statements are written.
+- [2] Some correct relevant statements about the proof are made, but four statements and/or reasons are missing or incorrect. - [1] Only one or two correct relevant statements and reasons are written. - [0] The "given" and/or the "prove" statements are written, but no further correct relevant statements are written.